durham-qlm/durham-qlm.github.io/research/tech/quantum-networking.md

 ## Join us

-We have a funded PhD student position for a 2026 start (see details [here](/join/phdrecruit)) as well as a postdoc position available.
+We'll be recruiting for a postdoc position soon!
- If you are interested, please get in touch with [tobias.franzen@durham.ac.uk](mailto:tobias.franzen@durham.ac.uk).
-I'm looking forward to getting to know you and discussing details.
+ If you are interested in this or other opportunities, please get in touch with [tobias.franzen@durham.ac.uk](mailto:tobias.franzen@durham.ac.uk).

 ## Collaborators

 We work closely with collaborators in academia and industry:
 * For the development of our micro-cavities we work with Matthias Keller and his [Ion Trap Cavity-QED and Molecular Physics (ITCM) group](https://www.sussex.ac.uk/research/labs/ion-trap-cavity-qed-and-molecular-physics/) at Sussex University
 * To meet the high demands our experiments place on laser systems in a compact and robust package we work closely with laser manufacturer [Vexlum](https://vexlum.com/) (Finland)
+* We collaborate with [Robert Niffeneggers group at UMass Amherst](https://websites.umass.edu/rniffenegger/) on the development of [PyOpticL](https://github.com/UMassIonTrappers/PyOpticL), a new approach to modular optical setups described by python code.

 ## Funding

 * EPSRC Quantum Technologies Career Acceleration Fellowship UKRI1227 'Quantum networking at telecom wavelengths with Yb qubits' (£1.7m)
+* Dr. Rodney Stubbs and Dr. Frances Stubbs PhD studentship